Disclaimer: I do not own any characters which appear in this story that also appear in the Harry Potter series written by JK Rowling.

 "They are the ones who picked it out," Harry replied with a shrug.
 Who 'they' were was immediately understood.

-"Just wished they had gone with my mother to pick out mine," Ron grumbled.
+"Just wished they'd gone with my mother to pick out mine," Ron grumbled.

 *** E E ***